-After the success of last year’s inaugural grassroots event, it is returning with a new name — the Horse & Hound Festival of Eventing at Keysoe — and will run from 25 to 28 May.
+After the success of last year’s inaugural grassroots event, it is returning with a new name — the Horse & Hound Festival of Eventing in association with KBIS — and will run from 25 to 28 May.

 As was the case last year, the aim is to provide a championship feel to the competition, with classes at 70, 80, 90 and 100cm and some fantastic prizes on offer.

 “It’s going to be wonderful,” said Simon Bates, owner of The College EC in Keysoe, Bedfordshire, which will be hosting the event again.